chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

 - R vignettes [`cell-census/api/r/CellCensus/vignettes`](https://github.com/chanzuckerberg/cell-census/tree/main/api/r/CellCensus/vignettes)

-These assets are user-facing and are automatically rendered to the doc-sites, they are one of the main form users get onboarded on the product.
+These assets are user-facing and are automatically rendered to the doc-sites, they are one of the primary means by which users get onboarded to the product.
 Thus the following guidelines need to be followed to ensure readability and a consistent experience.

 ## Guidelines